SleepyLama/MultiFunctionalBot/README.md

   //now just press on the bottom right the run button (which should have appeared if not restard visual studio code)

+  //After that in visual studio code when the bot joined the give server it will says what do you want to do?

+  //IF YOU NEED ANY HELP DM ME SleepyCat#2683